awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

             - directory/file2
           name: secondary-artifact-name-2
     ```
 + `cache`: Optional sequence\.
-Represents information about where CodeBuild can prepare the files for uploading cache to an Amazon S3 cache bucket\.
+Represents information about where CodeBuild can prepare the files for uploading cache to an S3 cache bucket\.
 This sequence is not required if the cache type of the project is `No Cache`\.
   + `paths`: Required sequence\.
 Represents the locations of the cache\.
 Contains a sequence of scalars, with each scalar representing a separate location where CodeBuild can find build output artifacts, relative to the original build location or, if set, the base directory\.
 Locations can include the following:
     + A single file \(for example, `my-file.jar`\)\.
     + A single file in a subdirectory \(for example, `my-subdirectory/my-file.jar` or `my-parent-subdirectory/my-subdirectory/my-file.jar`\)\.